Accessibility statement for www.bexley.gov.uk

 We are also working to replace all the other inaccessible PDFs which fall within the scope of the public sector website accessibility regulations with accessible formats and expect to have completed this work by the end of September 2020.

-The in-year primary and secondary school application forms, the free school meals application form and the financial assessment for community services forms are currently published as PDF forms, designed to be printed out and filled in by hand.
+The financial assessment for community services form is currently published as a PDF form, designed to be printed out and filled in by hand.
 These forms fail a number of WCAG 2.1 success criteria – but are also fundamentally inaccessible to anyone unable to print, see and write onto paper forms.
-We therefore intend to replace these forms with accessible versions that can be completed and submitted online, before the end of September 2020.
+The form is marked with a short footnote (indicated by * symbol).
+This footnote includes a link that you can use to request the PDF form in an accessible format.

 Licensing application documents